Planning to downsize in retirement? Time to think about cleaning house, both figuratively and literally.

 If you want to ditch the office wear, you might be able to make some money by taking the clothing to a consignment shop.
 Or you could look for a nonprofit that helps people find interview clothes to wear during their job search.

 8. Spare sets of tableware

-Back in the day, it was common to sign up for a china and/or silver pattern when you got engaged and to buy fancy crystal drinkware to adorn the table on special occasions.
+Back in the day, it was common to sign up for a china and/or silver pattern when you got engaged and married and to buy fancy crystal drinkware to adorn the table on special occasions.
 So, how often have you actually used this stuff?